The Short Answer Approach

 Our founding team has long believed that Active Learning > Passive Learning.
 Instead of the passive “sit-and-get” experience of taking notes on a lecture, Short Answer’s interactive and highly social activities get every student actively engaged in the classroom.

-Additionally, social facilitation theory suggests that learners show an increased level of effort in the presence of others.8 Students will be more motivated to construct responses to the best of their ability when they know peers are going to see and discuss their answers.
+Learners show an increased level of effort in the presence of others.8 Students will be more motivated to construct responses to the best of their ability when they know peers are going to see and discuss their answers.
 The emphasis on viewing student-constructed work in a peer audience engages students while pushing them to put forth their best effort.

-• Dedicates class time for students to think about and use feedback
+- Dedicates class time for students to think about and use feedback

-• Offers specific suggestions for improvement rather than what was done wrong
+- Offers specific suggestions for improvement rather than what was done wrong

-• Encourages discussion of what makes for strong understanding of material
+- Encourages discussion of what makes for strong understanding of material

-There is a fundamental difference between what a student knows and what a student can do with what they know.
+There’s a difference between what a student knows and what a student can do with what they know.
 Our approach enables insight into the latter.
 Bloom’s Taxonomy (2021) suggests that the construction of knowledge elicits higher-order thinking and, subsequently, a more meaningful reflection of learning when compared to the recognition-level retrieval tasks that most digital tools rely on.9 When students retrieve and construct knowledge, they’re also less likely to experience the “illusions of competence” that result from formative assessments that rely on recognition of knowledge, thereby improving the metacognitive ability to monitor their own understanding.10 Short Answer enables students to actually show what they can do and gives teachers deep insight into their students’ comprehension, creating a richer, more meaningful formative assessment experience for all.

 1. Black, P., & Wiliam, D. (2009).
 Developing the theory of formative assessment.
 Educational Assessment, Evaluation and Accountability (formerly: Journal of Personnel Evaluation in Education), 21(1), 5-31.